SAEON/national-climate-change-response-database/README.md

 Configure database connections using environment variables as explained above.
 Don't forget to configure to take regular backups!

 ### Backing up the database via T-SQL
 Using SQL Server via a Dockerized Linux deployment (as configured on the SAEON platform), configure scheduled backups using `sqlcmd`.
-The command below works in a development (localhost) environment if setup as outlined above.
+The command below works in a development (localhost) environment if setup as outlined above (note that `with compression` is not supported on SQL Server Express license).

 ```sh
 docker run \